 Pet sitter responsibilities: FAQs

-Dog sitters stay in the dog’s home, sticking to the feeding, exercise and training schedule the pet owners have set out.
+Dog sitters stay in the dog’s home, sticking to the feeding, exercise and training schedule the pet parents have set out.
 Some dog sitters will administer medication, and fulfill pet sitting duties, such as grooming and going to vet appointments.